 Over time, DHL managed to develop great stock management and supply chain.
 Almost every step is automated, making it sufficient and easy to use for all employees.

 Yet, the board decided to team up with Ricoh and Ubimax, making usage of smart glasses in its warehouses.
-It is used for bar code reading, reducing the number of errors to minimum.
+They are used for bar code reading, reducing the number of errors to minimum.
 Results?
 According to DHL, it brought a 25% efficiency increase during the picking process.

-In a move to accelerate digitalization the company also introduced a plan dubbed Strategy 2025.
-According to the official statement, the company will spend around 2.2bn dollars expecting profitable long-term growth of core businesses, such as the quality of networks and modernisation of the intercontinental fleet.
+In a move to accelerate digitalisation, the company also introduced a plan dubbed Strategy 2025.
+According to the official statement, the company will spend around 2.2bn dollars expecting profitable long-term growth of core businesses.

 Digital transformation has been the center of Nike’s strategy for some time, mainly by expanding its digital marketplace.
 The company uses social commerce with a wide range of mobile apps to build stronger relationships with customers.